-Inside Stockholm's favourite maritime museum you'll find the world's only intact 17th century ship, the Vasa which sank on its maiden voyage in 1628.
+Inside Stockholm's favorite maritime museum you'll find the world's only intact 17th century ship, the Vasa which sank on its maiden voyage in 1628.
+The ship was actually built right where the Radisson Blu Strand Hotel is today.
 Now fully restored, the spectacular vessel offers visitors a glimpse into Swedish naval history and a fascinating day out for the whole family.

 Found a short ferry ride from Stockholm Old Town, this iconic attraction which opened its doors in 1990, is one of the most visited in Scandinavia.